Should the Bible Be Interpreted Literally?

 of the universe because of overwhelming scientific evidence.
 But a new crisis arose

-with the publication of Darwin's On the Origin of Species in 1859.
+Charles Darwin's On the Origin of Species in 1859.
 Darwin

 proposed that species of plants and animals evolved through a process of natural